Financial-Times/static-site-fastly-deployer/readme.md

 A tool to turn a directory of text-only files into VCL and deploy them to Fastly.

+## Inspired by

+Kate Flavel wrote the original/first implementation for converting a static website into VCL for deploying onto Fastly -- https://github.com/katef/vcl-static-site-generator

 ## Requirements

 - NodeJS 10 or higher